Skip to main content

 Devadoothan (2000) - Experiencing a Cult Classic, firsthand!

 "Somebody wants to say something, to someone" Imagine stepping into a time machine and rewinding to the festive Christmas season of the year 2000—a period when Malayalam cinema was redefining itself.
 The stage was set, the screens were ready, and then arrived "Devadoothan," a movie unlike any other, weaving a tale of music, mystery, and haunting love.
 Yet, what was meant to be a masterpiece missed its mark, leaving both the audience and the makers perplexed.
 Was it ahead of its time, or simply misunderstood?
-Director Writer Release Date Genre Sibi Malayil Reghunath Paleri 22 December 2000 🎭🖤 Musical Horror Random Musings - Turning back time Let's set our minds and go back to a distant year in history, to be exact - Christmas season of the year 2000 The turn o...
+Director Writer Release Date Genre Sibi Malayil Reghunath Paleri 22 December 2000 🎭🖤 Musical Horror Random Musings - Turning back time Let's set our minds and rewind back to a distant year in history, to be exact - the Christmas season of the year 2000 Th...